Frequently Asked Questions (FAQ)

 Do I need to submit any transcripts?

 Yes.
 An official transcript is required from bachelor's degree-granting institutions and any master's level work toward an ALA-accredited or NCATE approved master's in library science.
-Transcripts for other master's level work are not required but may be submittted for consideration.
+Transcripts for other master's level work are not required but may be submitted for consideration.
 The college transcript should be submitted only once regardless of the number of scholarships you apply for.
-All transcripts must be received by March 1st (electronic transcripts will not be considered).
+All transcripts must be received by February 1st (electronic transcripts will not be considered).
 They should be placed in a sealed envelope and mailed in one package along with other materials (as required by specific scholarships) to the following address: ALA Scholarship Clearinghouse, 50 E. Huron Street, Chicago, IL 60611.